Neo-Ryo/Neo-Ryo/README.md

 ![](deno-real.jpg)

 - 🔭 I’m currently working on ... an organizer for a futur big company
 - 🌱 I’m currently learning ...
-Docker, prisma, graphQL
+Docker, prisma, graphQL, deno
 - 👯 I’m looking to collaborate on ... a revolutionnary app
 - 🤔 I’m looking for help with ... email server
 - 💬 Ask me about ... anything